-December 2019 (1)
+December 2019 (₹)

 Challenges remain in addressing the high rates of ill health and deaths in Scotland from drug and alcoholrelated problems.
-Because of these issues, we continue to monitor developments in drug and alcohol services.
+We will continue to monitor developments in drug and alcohol services.

 The arrangements for public health in Scotland are changing.
-Despite improvements in health and life expectancy the Scottish population still suffers from health inequalities and compares poorly with other western European countries.
+Despite improvements in health and life expectancy, the Scottish population still suffers from health inequalities and compares poorly with other western European countries.